 What is waterproof mascara?

-Waterproof mascara is resistant to water and tears.
-Some people may still want their eyelashes mascara-fied (LOL) even when swimming so choosing a mascara that is water-resistant is a must.
-I’m guessing these swimmers keep their heads out of the water or don’t wear swimming goggles.
+Waterproof mascara is resistant to water, which includes your tears and rain.
+Some people may want their eyelashes looking good when swimming so choosing a mascara that is water-resistant is a must.
+I’m guessing these swimmers keep their heads above the water or don’t wear swimming goggles.

-Because you never know when you will cry or get caught in the rain, it is good to apply waterproof mascara on a daily basis.
-Well, unless you have an oily eye area, which will then require a smudgeproof mascara.
+A waterproof mascara should be sufficient on a daily basis.
+Well, that is, unless you have an oily eye area, live in a high humidity environment, and face common problems as mentioned earlier, which will then require a smudgeproof mascara.

 What is smudgeproof mascara?